conjure-cp/conjure/docs/tutorials/knapsack_generator/KnapGen.rst

 Instance Generators in Essence
 ------------------
-In modelling it is common to create an abstract model that expects some input parameters (Also known as "instances") which are then required to run and test the model.
+In modelling it is common to create an abstract model that expects some input parameters (Also known as "instances") which are required to run and test the model.
 In this tutorial we demonstrate how to use ESSENCE to handcraft a generator of instances that can be used to produce input parameters for a specific model.

 Instances for the Knapsack problem